All Episodes

 And all of these candidates are trying to satisfy Rush Limbaugh rather than the people of the country.

-Guys, it just jealous.
+Guys, just jealous?

-They just can't stand it because it makes them doubt that he really loves them.
+They just can't stand it because it makes them doubt that he really loves them?

-Actually, that's not it.
+X, that's not it.

 It's something else.